Ismaeltrevi/project-cinema/README.md

 - Ismael Araujo

+## Repository and Data

+This repository contains data collection, cleaning, and analyses of data sets of movies released from 1990 to 2020.

+It was used data sets provided by Flatiron School and data sets downloaded from IMDb.

 ## Project Overview

-In this project, we will analyze the the recent cinematographic industry and what factor can influence the sucess of a movie and/or movie studios.
-We will walk through the most profitable movies and genres and identify patterns.
+In this project, we will analyze the recent cinematographic industry and what factors can influence the sucess of a movie and/or movie studios.
+We will walk through the most profitable movies and genres and identify patterns.The main objective is to identify trends and correlations to create recommendations to companies interested in entering the movies industry.

-This repository contains data collection, cleaning and analyses of movies data sets a from 1990 to 2020.

-It was used data sets provided by Flatiron School and data sets downloaded from IMDb.

 ## Objectives

-Answer the fallowing questions:
+### Answer the fallowing questions:

 1. Is there any connection between the top 20 most profitable movies of all times?
 2. Does higher budgets reflect in higher profits?